 Last updated October 29th, 2018.

-However, one economy stands out from the others: Malaysia.
-GDP growth is shrinking rapidly while the value of its ringgit currency is near a 15 year low.
+Yet one economy stands out from most others in the region: Malaysia.
+GDP growth is shrinking rapidly in Malaysia while the value of its ringgit currency is hovering near 15 year lows.

-With the lowest consumer confidence in the whole region, Malaysia’s economy has seen better times.
+With the weakest consumer confidence in Southeast Asia, rising debt levels, and a multitude of other problems, Malaysia’s economy has seen better times.

 Even though the Malaysian economy is one of Southeast Asia’s fastest growing, recent results show some disappointing numbers.
 The nation’s second quarter GDP growth rate dropped to 0.3% when compared to 5.6% during the first quarter.

 That’s the slowest pace the Malaysia economy has grown in more than five years.

 According to the Central Bank of Malaysia, factors contributing to lower GDP growth include a frail services sector.
 This is fueled further by weak expansion in most sub-sectors.

 Malaysia’s exports have dropped four months out of the previous six.
 Experts attribute this to an uneven economic recovery and a slowdown in China.